Skip to main content

 Troubleshooting

-Andrew Kuznetsov May 30, 2026 4 min
+By May 30, 2026 4 min

 A refrigerator that suddenly hums, buzzes, or grinds is rarely about to explode.
 The sound almost always comes from one of two fan motors, and figuring out which one tells you most of what you need to know.
-This guide walks through both, the noises they make, the safe checks you can run yourself, and the point where guessing stops paying off.

-Two fans, two very different jobs
+Two fans, two different jobs

 Your fridge has two fans, and people mix them up constantly.

 The evaporator fan lives inside, behind a panel on the back wall of the freezer.
-It pulls air across the cold coils and pushes it up into the fresh-food compartment.
+It pulls air across the cold coils and pushes it into the fresh-food compartment.
 When this fan struggles, the freezer often stays cold while the fridge section creeps warm.

 Knowing the layout turns a vague “my fridge is loud” into a real diagnosis.